-- Earth System Models span a wide range of complexity.
-Here, we constructed a highly stylised, globally aggregated climatecarbon cycle model.
-Despite the model's simplicity-just four state variables-the model emulated globally aggregated historical trends and future projections of Earth System Models.
-The model's simple form allowed climate-carbon cycle feedbacks to be estimated analytically, providing mechanistic insight into these processes.
+Earth system models span a wide range of complexity.
+Here, we constructed a highly stylised, globally aggregated climate-carbon cycle model.
+Despite the model's simplicity - just four state variables - the model emulated globally aggregated historical trends and future projections of Earth system models.
+The model's simple form allowed climate- carbon cycle feedbacks to be estimated analytically, providing mechanistic insight into these processes.
 For example, we showed that carbon-climate feedbacks are less sensitive than carbon-concentration feedbacks; on land, this is due to the shape of $K(c_a, \Delta T)$ .
-The simple - 30 but accurate climate-carbon cycle model could be a starting point for model-based investigations of Earth system processes that are too poorly understood to be incorporated in more comprehensive models.
+The simple but accurate climate- carbon cycle model could be a starting point for model-based investigations of Earth system processes that are too poorly understood to be incorporated in more comprehensive models.

-Stylized models such as ours have significant value in policy contexts.
-When confronted with difficult policy decisions involving long time periods and significant uncertainty, collaborative work with scientists allows policy makers to identify and clarify the impacts of various policy actions.
+Stylised models such as ours have significant value in policy contexts.
+When confronted with difficult policy decisions involving long time periods and significant uncertainty, collaborative work with scientists allows policymakers to identify and clarify the impacts of various policy actions.
 In this context, the utility of a model is to increase stakeholders' understanding of a system and its dynamics under various conditions (Voinov and Bousquet, 2010; Anderies, 2005).
-This is in stark contrast to

-5 the use of more comprehensive models to predict impacts of policies where mechanisms underlying dynamics and trade-offs are not transparent, and quick explorations with stakeholders are not practical.
-The utility of a stylised model is in facilitating a learning process rather than in 'accurately' predicting outcomes.
+This is in stark contrast to the use of more comprehensive models to predict impacts of policies in which mechanisms underlying dynamics and trade-offs are not transparent and quick explorations with stakeholders are not practical.
+The utility of a stylised model is in facilitating a learning process rather than in "accurately" predicting outcomes.

 We foresee at least two strands of valuable future research based on the climate-carbon cycle model developed in this paper.
-First, our climate-carbon cycle model could be extended by including further processes relevant on different time-scales of

-- 10 interest for Earth system analysis.
-This would enable a more in-depth analytical analysis of the feedback strengths and gains relating to other aspects of Earth system dynamics, such as the Earth's energy balance, carbon storage in the tropics compared to extra-tropics, albedo changes, the cryosphere, nutrient cycles, and even societal feedbacks.
-The task of characterizing the Anthropocene as an epoch could thus move beyond qualitative comparison of human-impact trends to an improved characterisation of the feedbacks that maintain different Earth system 'regimes'.
-The effects on feedback strengths of different functional - 15 forms, such as the fertilisation effect $K_C$ , and how to constrain these functional forms from data could also be investigated and could yield insight into the continued divergence of ESM projections.
+First, our climate-carbon cycle model could be extended by including further processes relevant on different timescales of interest for Earth system analysis.
+This would enable a more in-depth analytical analysis of the feedback strengths and gains relating to other aspects of Earth system dynamics, such as the Earth's energy balance, carbon storage in the tropics compared to extratropics, albedo changes, the cryosphere, nutrient cycles, and even societal feedbacks.
+The task of characterising the Anthropocene as an epoch could thus move beyond qualitative comparison of human-impact trends to an improved characterisation of the feedbacks that maintain different Earth system "regimes".
+The effects on feedback strengths of different functional forms, such as the fertilisation effect $K{\rm C}$ , and how to constrain these functional forms from data could also be investigated and could yield insight into the continued divergence of Earth system model projections.

-Second, the model could comprise a 'workbench' for the systemic understanding of planetary boundary interactions and, hence, generate crucial insights into the structure of the safe operating space for humanity delineated by the planetary boundaries (Rockström et al., 2009; Steffen et al., 2015).
-Such extensions should focus on linking the core abiotic and biotic dimensions of the planetary boundaries framework.
-The present lack of well-developed model representations of the dynamics and ecosystem structure of biosphere diversity, heterogeneity and resilience, despite ongoing efforts in this direction (Purves et al., 2013; Bartlett et al., 2016; Sakschewski et al., 2016), emphasises the need for a more conceptual understanding of biosphere integrity, its vulnerability to anthropogenic perturbation, and its role for Earth system resilience.
+Second, the model could comprise a workbench for the systemic understanding of planetary boundary interactions and hence generate crucial insights into the structure of the safe operating space for humanity delineated by the planetary boundaries (Rockström et al., 2009; Steffen et al., 2015).
+Such extensions should focus on linking the core abiotic and biotic dimensions of the planetary boundary framework.
+The present lack of well-developed model representations of the dynamics and ecosystem structure of biosphere diversity, heterogeneity, and resilience, despite ongoing efforts in this direction (Purves et al., 2013; Bartlett et al., 2016; Sakschewski et al., 2016), emphasises the need for a more conceptual understanding of biosphere integrity, its vulnerability to anthropogenic perturbation, and its role for Earth system resilience.